-A few hundred people also marched through the southern Dutch city of Breda to protest lockdown restrictions.
-One organizer, Joost Eras, told Dutch broadcaster NOS he didn’t expect violence after consulting with police about security measures.
+A few hundred people also marched through the southern Dutch city of Breda.
+One organizer, Joost Eras, told broadcaster NOS he didn’t expect violence after consulting with police.

 “We certainly don’t support what happened in Rotterdam.
-We were shocked by it,” he told NOS.
+We were shocked by it,” he said.

-In Italy, 3,000 turned out in the capital’s Circus Maximus, a field where in ancient times Romans staged popular entertainment, to protest against “Green Pass” certificates required at workplaces, restaurants, cinemas, theaters, sports venues and gyms, as well as for long-distance train, bus or ferry travel within Italy.
+In Italy, 3,000 turned out in the capital’s Circus Maximus, a field where in ancient times Romans staged popular entertainment, to protest against “Green Pass” certificates required at workplaces, restaurants, cinemas, theaters, sports venues and gyms, as well as for long-distance train, bus or ferry travel.

 “People like us never give up,” read one banner, in the red, white and green colors of the Italian flag.
-Virtually no one at the Rome protest wore a protective mask.
+Almost no one wore a protective mask.

 In Northern Ireland, several hundred people opposed to vaccine passports protested outside the city hall in Belfast, where the city’s Christmas market opened Saturday — a market where proof of vaccination or a negative COVID-19 test was required.